Churches in Colchester: St Giles, St John's Green

 Originally built on part of St John's Abbey cemetery around AD 1150, contains work from every century since.
 It was declared redundant in 1956 and then used as a St. John Ambulance depot until 1975 when it was converted into a masonic centre.

 Holy Trinity

 Holy Trinity is the oldest surviving church building in Colchester.
 It is on Trinity Street in the city centre.
 Parts of the church tower are Anglo-Saxon, believed to date from about 1020.
 The Saxon doorway in the west side of the tower has a triangular head: a feature common in Anglo-Saxon windows but unusual in a doorway.
 An earlier church building may have existed on the site.
 The churchyard includes the graves of William Gilberd, discoverer of electromagnetism and physician to Elizabeth I, and the composer John Wilbye.
-The Church is now a café and youth venue for arts and music.

 St James the Great

 St James the Great is a Church of England church on East Hill in Colchester.
 The oldest part of the church is Norman, dating from the 12th century.
 The nave, tower, and two aisles were built between the 13th and 15th centuries.
 The chancel and the Chapels of Our Lady and Saint Peter and Saint Paul were added around 1500.
 The radical priest John Ball, a leader of the Peasants' Revolt of 1381 preached at the church.